LordButley/JapanEasy/README.md

 # JapanEasy!

 Have you even been to Japan and seen all kinds of signs and wanted to know what they mean?
 Or maybe you were watching your favourite anime and saw a bunch of symbols you didn't understand but wanted to?
-Perhaps learning a foreign language is one of your life goals and Japanese seems the coolest but you are faced with the inpenetrable barrier that is learning a new "alphabet" before you can even start?
+Perhaps learning a foreign language is one of your life goals and Japanese seems the coolest but you are faced with the impenetrable barrier that is learning a new "alphabet" before you can even start?

 Well learning Japanese does not need to be so hard!
-Infact it's JapanEASY!
+In fact it's JapanEASY!
 This website is designed to help you hit the ground running by teaching you Hiragana in a fun but challenging way.

-As a person who shares a love of Japan with a complete inability to learn foreign languages, I found that the only way I could progress was through gamification.
-This game is designed with simplicity and functionality at heart allowing focus to remain solely on learning of the syllabary whilst still remaining fun.
+As a person who shares a love of Japan with a complete inability to learn foreign languages, I found that the only way I could progress my own learning was through gamification.
+This game is designed with simplicity and functionality at heart allowing focus to remain solely on learning of the syllabary whilst also being remaining fun.

 You can visit the live website [here](https://lordbutley.github.io/JapanEasy/)